Read before you Apply!

 It is hard to not just click send and then pray.
 You have no idea where your resume is going anyway into an employers site or "database".

-Most companies purge your resume after 24 months max anyway and leave your email into the system as a Ghost applicant from the past.
+Most companies purge out of date information or archive your resume after 24 months, but can leave your email into the system as a Ghost applicant from the past.

 We are doing things differently and have created true Deep Learning that doesn't just look at your resumes keywords, but can identify over 140 data points and profile information to identify your skills with over a 94% accuracy to real careers with direct hiring managers and recruiters.